portfolio-performance/portfolio/CONTRIBUTING.md

 ### Format and size

 Images, logos and icons are to be created as Portable Network Graphic ([PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics)) format.

-The background must be transparent.
+* The background must be transparent.

-* The basic format is 16x16 pixel.
+* The basic format is 16x16px.
 * A designation is to be chosen as name. (e.g. information.png)
 * The file name must be written in lower case letters.
 * It must be created in at least two sizes.
 16x16px and 32x32px.